ourlighthouse/figuring-space/Chatelet - Figuring Space - Ch 2.md

 [^8]: It is necessary to distinguish between 'unity' as the character of what is one (for instance, of a living body or a work of art) and 'unit' as a means of measuring sizes of the same basic type (metre, kilogram, pound, etc.).
 [^9]: Clagett, p.
 348.
 [^10]: Ibid., p.
 350.
 [^11]: Aristotle, *Physics*, V, 225, b 16-226 a 22.
-B. Besnier, in a paper given at Cerisy (Colloque Rationalite et objectivite, chaired by J. Petitot, September 1988), showed that for Aristotle there could be neither motion of motion, nor change of change. in fact, it would be necessary for the change of type 1, acted upon by the change of type 2, to be capable of furnishing it with a substrate that would undergo the change while itself remaining unaltered.
+B. Besnier, in a paper given at Cerisy (Colloque Rationalité et objectivité, chaired by J. Petitot, September 1988), showed that for Aristotle there could be neither motion of motion, nor change of change. in fact, it would be necessary for the change of type 1, acted upon by the change of type 2, to be capable of furnishing it with a substrate that would undergo the change while itself remaining unaltered.
 The modulation of intensity saves the Merton College authors and Oresme from being trapped between motion and rest.
 The truth of motion is in its elasticity, and this is why Leibniz so often insists on considering rest as motion that is infinitely slow.
 [^12]: Richard Swineshead: 'To every degree of velocity (i.e. qualitative or instantaneous velocity), there corresponds a lineal distance which *would* be described, assuming a movement through the time at this degree' (quoted by M. Clagett, *The Science of Mathematics in the Middle Ages*, p.
 214).
-[^13]: Quoted from the *Questions* of Jean Le Chanonine by P. Duhem (*Etudes sur Leonard de Vinci* p.
+[^13]: Quoted from the *Questions* of Jean Le Chanonine by P. Duhem (*Etudes sur Léonard de Vinci* p.
 343).
 [^14]: Geoffrey of Ockham, ibid., p.
 342. Remember the classical argument against such addition: one never obtains hot by juxtaposing tepidnesses.
 [^15]: Clagett, *The Science of Mechanics in the Middle Ages*, p.
 357.
 [^16]: Continuous in the scholastic sense, where no part is distinguished in action.